crbikebike/thinkpy/README.md

 # thinkpy
-my horrible scripts as I walk through the thinkpy book
+my  scripts as I walk through the thinkpy book